koralium/Koralium/docs/source/gettingstarted.rst

   ...
   }

-If the application is already set up as an API with the following in *Configure*:
+In *Configure* add the following in UseEndpoints:

 .. code-block:: csharp